 I’ve Served the Divorce Papers – Now What?

-After you have served the papers under one of the acceptable means, the defendant spouse has 21 days to respond if he or she lives in Virginia, 60 days if he or she lives in another state, or 90 days if he or she lives outside the United States.
+After you have served the papers under one of the acceptable means, the defendant spouse has 21 days to respond, but oftentimes attorneys will request/receive extensions of time to respond informally from one another, or formally from court by motion.
 However, in Virginia, if a defendant does not respond to the notification of divorce action, the court will continue the divorce proceedings as long as the court determines the papers were properly served under one of the mechanisms described above.